Big Little Lies (TV series): Season 2

-Controversy

 In July 2019, it was reported by IndieWire that director Andrea Arnold lost creative control after filming had completed, and it was given to season 1 director Jean-Marc Vallée in an attempt to unify the style between the seasons.
 Arnold was initially promised by HBO that the show would be done in her vision, including post-production, and was unaware that Vallée would edit the footage she had shot.
 Once Vallée completed his work on Sharp Objects, he took over the editing process along with his own editorial team in Montreal.
 HBO also ordered 17 more days of additional photography, to be filmed by Arnold, but overseen by Vallée.
 Significant reworking of the episodes also took place, where episodes were shortened.
 In response, HBO programming president Casey Bloys stated, "There's a lot of misinformation around that subject" and "the director typically does not have final creative control".
 Bloys clarified that Vallée came back to "hone the episodes" after being asked by the entire producing team, including Reese Witherspoon and Nicole Kidman, and that they were clear with Arnold about how the process would work from the start.

+Season 3

+Around the second season's release, HBO president Casey Bloys said a third season of the show was "not realistic" due to scheduling the show's actors, but mentioned that the network is more than willing to greenlight it if the cast is able to work out their schedules.
+In October 2020, Nicole Kidman revealed during a press interview for The Undoing that author Liane Moriarty is writing the plot for a potential third season and that the cast and crew are excited to reunite for it.
+In a November 2022 interview with GQ, however, Zoë Kravitz expressed doubt that the series would return for a third season because of the death of director Jean-Marc Vallée.
+A year later, in November 2023, Kidman said that a third season would be made, and also said this at the AFI Awards in April 2024.
+She and Witherspoon were "texting every day" about the third season while Moriarty "is delivering the book", Kidman said in 2024.

+In March 2025, Francesca Orsi, EVP and Head of Drama at HBO expressed enthusiasm for the upcoming project but noted that progress hinges on completing Liane Moriarty's book.
+While 150 pages have been submitted, Moriarty is still finalizing the remainder.
+In June 2025, Kelley said that "everyone is very committed" to making a third season, but "nobody's under contract" yet.

+In September 2025, development of the third season was confirmed, with Francesca Sloane hired as executive producer and writer of the first episode.
+Moriarty's follow-up novel was also reported to be finished and due for publication in 2026.